Q1. What is the general debate?

 No, the general debate and the General Assembly are not opened to the public.
 Due to the large number of VIPs attending, additional security measures are taken in and around the UN premises.
 Access to the premises is more restricted than usual and is restricted to delegates and their staff; staff members of the United Nations Secretariat and of the funds, programmes and agencies of the United Nations system; accredited media; and affiliates who are wearing a United Nations grounds pass.
 In addition, members of civil society who are invited to attend the high-level meetings are required to be in possession of a meeting-specific pass at all times.

 Q11.
 Will the guided tours still take place during the general debate?

-The guided tours are suspended from Friday, 16 September 2016, until the close of business on Sunday, 2 October 2016.
-On Monday, 3 October 2016, guided tours will resume and the building will reopen to the public.
+The guided tours are suspended from Monday, 24 September 2018, until the close of business on Wednesday, 3 October 2018.

 Q12.
 Where can I find the Member States statements?